quicwg/base-drafts/draft-ietf-quic-transport.md

 * Octets 17+: Public Reset Proof

-For a client that sends a connection ID on every packet, the Connection ID field is simply an echo of the client's Connection ID and the Packet Number field includes an echo of the client's packet number (and, depending on the client's packet number length, 0, 2, or 3 additional octets from the client's packet).
+For a client that sends a connection ID on every packet, the Connection ID field is simply an echo of the initial Connection ID, and the Packet Number field includes an echo of the client's packet number (and, depending on the client's packet number length, 0, 2, or 3 additional octets from the client's packet).